 I was born in Yorkshire, still live there now and have lived in the county for most of my life.
 I consider myself very fortunate to live here and of course, I celebrate Yorkshire Day every year.
 This post might explain why Yorkshire people are so passionate about where they live.

 The county has a population equal to that of Scotland’s and covers an area half the size of Belgium, 12,590 sq km.
-It has a flag of its own (a white rose on a blue background) and its own day of celebration, Yorkshire Day (1st August).
+It has a flag of its own (a white rose on a blue background).
+It also has its own day of celebration, Yorkshire Day (1st August).

 The county is undeniably one of the most beautiful areas in Britain.
 The county boasts two and a bit National Parks (the North Yorkshire Moors, The Yorkshire Dales and part of The Peak District), a third of the total area of National Parks in England.
 It also has three Areas of Outstanding Natural Beauty (Nidderdale, the Howardian Hills and the North Pennines).